Learn to sail a yacht

 If you're a serving soldier, your first points of call should be to visit the Joint Services Adventurous Sail Training Centre (JSASTC) website, which links to the course booking system.
-On the water training from the JSASTC covers all levels of training from RYT Competent Crew for novices, through to the YachtMaster (Offshore) assessment.
+On the water training from the JSASTC covers all levels of training from RYA Competent Crew for novices, through to the YachtMaster (Offshore) assessment.
 In the classroom you can do the whole range of skipper theory courses as well as First Aid, Diesel Engine Maintenance, VHF/DSC radios, Sea Survival and Radar.
-Courses are free to Service personnel and are the best way to get you out on the water under expert tuition (and on work time!)
+Courses are free to Service personnel and are the best way to get you out on the water under expert tuition (and in work time!)

-For those who are no longer serving the Army Sailing Association is an accredited RYA school and members can either attend ASA courses or the REYC can run them under the ASA umbrella.
-These courses whenever demand is there, although some fees will apply.
+For those who are no longer serving, the Army Sailing Association is an accredited RYA school and members can either attend ASA courses or the REYC can run them under the ASA umbrella.
+These courses run whenever demand is there, although some fees will apply.
 You can find details of ASA courses linked here:

 If you have other general enquires please e-mail: firstname.lastname@example.org